Home

 There are Data Warehouses where the information is sorted, ordered, and presented in the form of final conclusions(the rest is discarded), and Data Lakes — "dump everything here, because you never know what will be useful".
 Data Hub is focused on those who do not belong to either the first or the second category.

 The Data Hub architecture allows you to leave your data where it is, providing centralization of the processing but not the storage.
 The data is searched and accessed right where it is located at the moment.
-But, because the Data Hub is planned and managed, organizations must invest significant time and energy determining what their data means, where it comes from and what transformations it must complete before it can be put into the Data Hub.
+But, because the Data Hub is planned and managed, organizations must invest significant time and energy in determining what their data means, where it comes from, and what transformations it must complete before it can be put into the Data Hub.

 The Data Hub is a different way of thinking about storage architecture.
 And I bet it will gain some attention in the future — all of the enabling pieces are available today.